 - Capital flight.
 Europe now has a negative interest rate.
 The misguided fools think this will encourage depositors to either spend or invest that money to spur the economy.
 Nope!
 What will happen is capital flight.
 Those deposits will start flowing towards higher and safer yields outside the continent.

 Predicting which way the market goes is a guess.
 If the rest of the world goes into recession, we are likely to start seeing sovereign debt defaults.
 Interest rates can’t go lower.
-This could set off a global recession which leads our stock market lower.
+This could set off a global recession which would lead to our stock market going lower.
 However, it is possible that investors around the globe looking to move their capital to a safe haven decide to buy US equities.
 Not because they are a good value, but because of a belief that the global corporations on the NYSE are the safest investment on the planet.
 Even safer than US Treasuries.
 If that happens, the stock market could explode upwards, even as the world slips into recession.

 I need to mention there is a risk that currency wars could lead to shooting wars.
 That would be the most pessimistic case.
 I’m not saying that will happen, but there are numerous parallels between the 1930s and today.

 The second half of the equation is technology.
 It is making our lives richer and safer and doing so at an ever-increasing pace.
 I get lots of pushback about my optimism and frankly, I’m tired of debating it.
 The future is going to be awesome.

 The fact that we are humans and have never been able to imagine what that future will be never stops the fact that we are constantly standing on the shoulders of giants and will continue to do so.
 We are progressing at an accelerated rate.
 That doesn’t mean there won’t be any problems.
 It means I am confident we will solve the problems of today with the technology of tomorrow.
 That is the way it has always been.